shunyakmr/shunyakmr/README.md

 # Hi there!
 I'm Shunya 👋:

-- 🔭 I’m currently a final-year PhD student in Social Data Science
+- 🔭 I’m a PhD graduate in Social and Geographic Data Science
 - 🌱 I’m interested in data mining, machine learning and spatial statistics
 - 📫 How to reach me: [kimushun618@gmail.com](mailto:kimushun618@gmail.com)